Dike Kokaral: North Aral's sea level

 After the completion of Dike Kokaral, the water level of the North Aral has risen, and its salinity has decreased.
-As of 2006, some recovery of sea level has been recorded, sooner than expected.
+By 2006, some recovery of the sea level was recorded, sooner than expected.
 "The dam has caused the small Aral's sea level to rise swiftly to 38m (125ft), from a low of less than 30m (98ft), with 42m (138ft) considered the level of viability."
 Economically significant stocks of fish have returned, and observers who had written off the North Aral Sea as an environmental catastrophe were surprised by reports that in 2006 its returning waters already were partly reviving the fishing industry and producing a catch for export as far as Ukraine.
 The restoration reportedly gave rise to long-absent rain clouds and possible microclimate changes, bringing tentative hope to an agricultural sector swallowed by a regional dustbowl, and some expansion of the shrunken sea.
-The sea, which had receded almost 100 km south of the port-city of Aralsk, is now a mere 12 km away as of 2015.
+The sea, which had receded almost 100 km south of the port-city of Aralsk, was a mere 12 km away by 2015.